REDUCETARIAN - Eat Less Meat

 June–August

-During the summer, Fellows continue their training through an immersive 10-week residency at a partner organization.
-Throughout the residency, Fellows continue to share ideas and encouragement with their cohort through twice-monthly group calls.
-They also receive ongoing support and guidance through twice-monthly calls with the Fellowship Director.
+Throughout the internship, Fellows continue to share ideas and encouragement with their cohort through twice-monthly group calls.
+They also receive ongoing support and guidance through twice-monthly calls with the Fellowship Coordinator.

 ALUMNI BENEFITS